For SQL Server 2014 and lower, see sqlcmd Utility.

 Uses a trusted connection instead of using a user name and password to sign in to SQL Server.
 By default, without -E specified, sqlcmd uses the trusted connection option.

 The -E option ignores possible user name and password environment variable settings such as SQLCMDPASSWORD.
 If the -E option is used together with the -U option or the -P option, an error message is generated.

 Sets the Column Encryption Setting to

 Enabled.
 For more information, see Always Encrypted.
 Only master keys stored in Windows Certificate Store are supported.
 The -g switch requires at least sqlcmd version 13.1.
 To determine your version, execute

 sqlcmd -?.
-For more information, see Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication.
+For more information, see Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory Authentication.
 The -A option is not supported with the -G option.

 -G option only applies to Azure SQL Database and Azure Data Warehouse.

 AAD Interactive Authentication is not currently supported on Linux or macOS.
 AAD Integrated Authentication requires Microsoft ODBC Driver 17 for SQL Server version 17.6.1 or higher and a properly configured Kerberos environment.